So you want to breed your own winning sled dog team?

 “No go” characteristics

 Have a list of “no go” characteristics that would take a dog out of parenthood contention.
 Fighters fall into that category for me.
 Dogs shouldn’t be bred that have known hereditary defects such as wheezing (laryngeal paresis or paralysis), epilepsy, Alaska Husky Encephalopathy (AHE), autoimmune disease, thyroid disease, and progressive retinal atrophy (PRA).
 There are genetic tests for AHE and PRA that can be used to screen prospective parents.
-Wheezing is associated with some dog lines with blue eyes and it is not a good idea to breed two blue-eyed dogs together if there are wheezers in the pedigrees.
+Wheezing is associated with some dog lines with blue eyes, and it is not a good idea to breed two blue-eyed dogs together if there are wheezers in the pedigrees.

 Breeding and Pedigrees

-Breeding parents that are related can increase the chances that desirable traits from a famous parent are passed down to offspring.
-This is known as inbreeding or linebreeding depending on the closeness of the common ancestor in the pedigree.
+Breeding related parents can increase the chances that desirable traits from a famous parent are passed down to offspring.
+This is known as inbreeding or linebreeding, depending on the closeness of the common ancestor in the pedigree.
 While this type of breeding can increase the chances of producing offspring like the common ancestor, it increases the chances that a recessive genetic defect will be revealed because offspring are increasingly homozygous for genes.
-Within a linebreeding program breeders will do an outcross breeding every few generations to a dog that is from a top team but that has no common ancestors within 4 or more generations to bring in more genetic variation, desireable traits, and potentially introduce hybrid vigor.
-To know whether a potential breeding will result in line breeding or outcrossing, a 4-5 generation pedigree is a minimum requirement.
-Hopefully breeders of your prospective parents can provide such a pedigree, but if not, it is often feasible to reconstruct pedigrees if you can find out the names and breeders of the potential bitch or stud.
+Within a linebreeding program, breeders will do an outcross breeding every few generations to a dog that is from a top team but that has no common ancestors within 4 or more generations to bring in more genetic variation and desirable traits and potentially introduce hybrid vigor.

 Pedigree systems